-My trek into Peru’s Colca Canyon exceeded expectations!
-The canyon’s beauty is indescribable and experiencing the magic of its isolated grandeur was the best.
-February is off-season for trekking in the canyon but actually it’s a great time since the weather is cooler and the vegetation is green and flourishing.
+My trek into Peru’s Colca Canyon exceeded all expectations!
+The canyon’s beauty is indescribable and experiencing the magic of its isolated grandeur was absolutely the best!
+February is off-season for trekking, but actually it’s a great time, since the weather is cooler, and vegetation is green and flourishing.

 I shared the trip from Arequipa with a fun Australian couple – Tasha and Aaron.
-Our adventure began at 6:00 a.m. driving with guides through high patapampa plateaus surrounded by the magnificent Cordillera de Chila.
-We passed rivers, volcanoes, mountains, and national reserves with grazing “camelids”.
-Still have trouble distinguishing between llamas, alpacas, and guanacos, but now I recognize vicuñas.
+Our adventure began at 6:00 a.m. driving with our guides through high Patapampa plateaus surrounded by the magnificent Cordillera Chila.
+We passed mountains, volcanoes, rivers, and nature reserves with grazing camelids.
+I have trouble distinguishing between llama, alpaca, and guanaco, but now recognize vicuña.

-As we passed through Chivay the terrain changed and became more like Cusco and Machu Picchu.
+As we passed through Chivay, the terrain changed and became more like Cusco and Machu Picchu.
 We stopped in Yanque, a small village outside Chivay.
-For our first outing my Peruvian guide, Patty, and I hiked the surrounding area, including the Uyu Uyu pre-Incan ruins.
-Tasha and Aaron explored on horseback.
-We met for a lunch of Peruvian cuisine, enjoyed the hot springs, and stayed overnight in Chivay.
+For our first outing, my Peruvian guide, Patty, and I hiked the surrounding area, including the Uyu Uyu Pre-Incan Ruins.
+Tasha and Aaron decided to explore Yanque on horseback.
+We met up for a late Peruvian lunch, exchanged stories, soaked in the hot springs, and spent the night in Chivay.

-The Yanque hike lasted about 4 hours through varying terrain.
-The altitude (11,000 ft.+) was apparent and I had some shortness of breath.
-Patty shared interesting details and stories about the history of the area and Quechua people, who were conquered and oppressed by the Spaniards during the 16th century.
+The Yanque hike through varying terrain, lasted 4 hours.
+The high altitude (11,000 ft.+) was apparent, and I had a slight shortness of breath.
+Patty shared interesting stories about the area’s history and indigenous Quechua people, who were conquered and oppressed by the Spaniards during the 16th century.

-The first part of the hike was sunny and hot.
-During the last few hours we suddenly got strong wind and the temperature dropped drastically.
-I had stripped down to my base layer and thought the breeze felt wonderful until I realized my body temperature was dropping rapidly and I was beginning to chill.
-It took a soak in the hot springs, hot soup and tea, and two wool blankets that night to warm up.
+The first part of the hike through the ruins was sunny and hot.
+During the last few hours, a strong wind developed, and the temperature dropped drastically.
+I had stripped down to my base layer, and the breeze felt wonderful – until my body temperature began dropping rapidly and I felt a deep chill.
+To warm up, I soaked in the hot springs, drank hot tea, and used two wool blankets that night!

-The local people in Chivay were enthusiastically celebrating Carnival and their merriment lasted all day and into the early hours of the morning – loud music and dancing in the streets and main square.
-Tasha and Aaron danced and partied with the locals who showed no signs of stopping any time soon.
-It was a special experience being in Chivay during Carnival but I retired earlier than the others knowing there was a long challenging day of hiking ahead.
+The local people in Chivay were celebrating Peruvian Carnival enthusiastically, and their festive merriment lasted all day and into the early morning hours – there was loud music and dancing in the streets and square.
+Tasha and Aaron partied with the locals who showed no signs of stopping any time soon.
+It was a special experience being in Chivay during Carnival and partying with the happy crowd, but I retired earlier than the others knowing there was a long challenging day of hiking ahead.

-At 6:00 a.m. the next morning we drove to Cruz del Condor, a condor viewing point between the small towns of Pinchollo and Cabanaconde.
-The morning sunrise creates warm thermals from the canyon enabling the condors to fly from their nests and search for food.
-It was disappointing to find the area fogged in with almost zero visibility.
-We finally gave it up.
-Aaron and Tasha left for Puno and Patty and I continued on what ended up being a 10+ hour trek deep in the Colca Canyon.
+At 6:00 a.m. the next morning we drove to Cruz del Condor, a condor viewing point between the small Peruvian towns of Pinchollo and Cabanaconde.
+The morning sunrise creates warm thermals from the canyon enabling majestic condors to fly from their nests and search for food.
+It was disappointing when we found the area totally fogged in with zero visibility.
+We waited for the fog to clear, but finally gave it up.
+Aaron and Tasha headed for Puno and Patty, and I continued on what was to be a 12+ hour trek deep into Colca Canyon.

 Our trek was on terrain only passable by two- and four-legged animals.
-There are no roads for vehicles.
-The first four hours were zigzagging downhill.
-It was absolutely gorgeous.
-Miraculously when the fog cleared we saw several Andean condors!
-They are incredibly huge birds!
+There are no roads or vehicles.
+The first four hours we zigzagged effortlessly downhill.
+The scenery was gorgeous!
+Miraculously, when the fog cleared, we saw several Andean condors!
+They’re incredibly large awkward-looking birds!
 One group of several flying gracefully together must have found food.
-Condors and eagles are the main birds in the canyon and both are scavengers.
-Other canyon animals include foxes and puma.
+Condors and eagles are the main birds in the canyon, and both are scavengers.
+Other canyon animals include fox and puma.

-We ran into a few other hikers and locals who were carrying supplies back and forth to a series of tiny inhabited villages deep in the canyon.
-Life for the villagers is hard but they are surrounded by incredible natural beauty.
-They grow their own food using irrigated, terraced fields and raise sheep, llamas, and chickens.
-The only way to get supplies in and out of these remote villages is by donkey.
-Loaded to the hilt, the somber-faced donkeys seem to fly up and down the trails with little difficulty.
-It’s amazing!
+Along the way, we met a few other hikers and locals who were carrying supplies back and forth to tiny villages deep in the canyon.
+Life is hard for the villagers, but their compensation is being surrounded by incredible natural beauty.
+They raise sheep, llama, and chickens and grow their own food using irrigated, terraced fields.
+The only way these remote villages get supplies is by donkey.
+Loaded to the hilt, somber-faced donkeys seem to effortlessly fly up and down the narrow trails without forethought or hesitation!

-The trekking trail led down the deep canyon to the Colca River which begins high in the Andes and drops to the Pacific Ocean in stages.
-The name of the river changes from Majes to Camana to Colca where it flows between the tiny mountain villages where we hiked.
-The scenery along the trail is exquisite!
+The steep trekking trail led down the deep canyon to the Colca River, which begins high in the Andes and slowly drops to the Pacific Ocean in stages.
+As it flows between the tiny mountain villages where we hiked, the name of the river changes – Majes to Camaná to Colca.
+Scenery along the trail is truly exquisite!
 It’s a tough hike but experiencing it solo with a guide was perfect.
-Patty is 22 years old and has hiked the canyon for about 4 years.
-She was great company and an endless source of information about the indigenous culture, vegetation, birds, animals, and terrain.
+Patty is 22 years old and has hiked Colca Canyon for 4 years.
+She was great company, a patient guide, and an endless source of fascinating information about the indigenous culture, vegetation, birds, and animals.

-We made our way deep into the canyon and crossed a small swing bridge over the Colca River.
-On the other side we climbed up to our lunch stop, a tiny village at 16,000 ft. called Malata.
-When we arrived I was tired and famished.
-One option was staying at a small hostel in Malata for the night and continuing to Cabanaconde the next day or keeping to our scheduled stop – Oasis Sangalle.
+We made our way deep into the canyon and crossed a small swing bridge over Colca River.
+Colca River is popular with river rafters.
+On the other side, we climbed to our lunch stop, Malata, a tiny village at 16,000 ft.
+We were hungry and tired.
+The options were staying overnight at a small hostel there and continuing to Cabanaconde the next day or enjoying a brief rest in Malata and continuing to our scheduled overnight stop at Oasis Sangalle.

-Because of the terrain and altitude, some trekkers find the distance to the oasis in one day too much.
-After lunch and a few cups of coca tea I felt energized and opted to continue to the Oasis Sangalle.
-I was slow and at that altitude had to stop often to catch my breath.
-Knowing my age (probably beyond ancient to her) Patty was patient.
+Because of the terrain and altitude, some trekkers find that hiking to the oasis in one day is too much.
+After lunch and a few cups of coca leaf tea, I was energized and opted to continue to Oasis Sangalle.
+I was slow, and at that altitude had to stop often to catch my breath.
+Knowing my age (probably ancient to her) Patty was patient.
 In addition to the downhill, the second half of the day included steep climbing and took us another 5+ hours.
-The scenery was worth the pain but we were about 2 hours behind schedule.
+The scenery was worth the pain, but we were seriously behind schedule.

-The scariest part of the trek was the last hour of hiking to our overnight stop at Oasis Sangalle.
-The trail switched again from uphill to downhill and we used headlamps to see where we were hiking.
-The area is extremely isolated and there are no roads for vehicles, so if anything happens, you’re on your own….
-Several village dogs accompanied us along part of the trail.
-As we approached the oasis they began howling back and forth with other dogs already deeper in the canyon below – very primitive.
-Apparently the stray dogs live in the area and like to follow trekkers and hang out with them until they get bored and return to their villages.
+The scariest part of the trek was an hour of hiking in the dark before reaching our overnight stop at Oasis Sangalle.
+The trail switched from uphill to downhill, and we used headlamps to light the path.
+The remote canyon is wild and extremely isolated.
+There are no paved roads or vehicles.
+If anything happens, you’re on your own.
+Several wild dogs accompanied us along the trail.
+As we approached the oasis, they began howling back and forth to other dogs deeper in the canyon below us – very primitive.
+Stray dogs often follow trekkers and hang out with them until they get bored and return to the wild or canyon villages.

-We finally made it to Oasis Sangalle by around 7:30 p.m., checked into our rustic cabins, and ate dinner.
-The cabins and food were basic – no heat, no hot water – but the bed was actually comfortable.
-I was so exhausted a bed of nails would have seemed cozy!
-A hot shower would have been nice but a cold one was good too.
-The next morning we had to hike back up to the top of the canyon and the small town of Cabanaconde by 9:00 a.m. to catch a bus to Chivay.
-The steep uphill stretch of trail was similar to the downhill we did that morning and I knew I could not hike make it back up in three hours.
-I decided to hire a donkey instead – a two-hour ride out of the canyon.
+We made it to Oasis Sangalle at about 8:30 p.m., checked into rustic cabins, and ate dinner.
+The accommodation was basic – no heat or hot water – but the bed was comfortable.
+I was so exhausted, a bed of nails would have seemed cozy!
+A hot shower would have been nice, but a cold one was good too.
+The next morning, we had to hike back up to the top of the canyon to be at the small town of Cabanaconde by 9:00 a.m. and catch the daily bus to Chivay – what goes down must eventually come back up!
+The extremely steep uphill trail was similar to the vertical downhill we easily hiked the previous morning.
+Knowing I couldn’t hike back up the canyon in 3 hours, I decided to hire a donkey and ride out instead.

-There were four donkeys in our caravan and we started the climb at 6:00 a.m.
-I was half asleep and stiff from the long 10+ hour day before.
-The donkeys go straight up the steep trail and often come perilously close to the rim.
-I hung on and hoped for the best.
-At certain points along the trail the donkeys seem to get a sudden rush of energy and take off with a spurt of speed – not fun if it catches you by surprise.
+There were four donkeys in our caravan, and we started the climb at 5:00 a.m. sharp.
+I was half asleep and still stiff from hiking the day before.
+Donkeys go straight up the steep trail and often come perilously close to the rim.
+I hung on for dear life and hoped for the best.
+At certain points, the donkeys get a sudden rush of energy and take off with a spurt of speed – not fun when it catches you by surprise!

-We passed some young German tourists on donkeys with their mini camcorders videotaping the whole thing.
-I needed both hands to hold on and keep from falling off into the canyon.
+We passed young German tourists on donkeys with camcorders videotaping everything.
+I needed both hands to hold on and not fall into the canyon below.

-An hour or so into the trip the donkey owner – a handsome Peruvian named Raphael – talked to me a little.
-He seemed to enjoy his life, and with all the tourists must be doing well.
-He had a great sense of humor and was constantly scolding one of the stubborn young donkeys who was naughty and wanted to go his own way.
+A few hours into the trip the donkey owner – a handsome young Peruvian named Raphael – talked to me a little.
+He enjoys his life in the canyon, and with business from tourists is doing well.
+He had a great sense of humor and laughed while scolding one of the stubborn young donkeys who was naughty and wanted to go its own way.

-The last few hours were euphoric and I felt very relaxed enjoying the donkey ride and splendid 360 degree vistas.
-It’s one of the most unusual and interesting experiences I’ve ever had – loved it!
-Unfortunately no pictures except for the sweet ones in my memory.
-Patty and I met at the top, had breakfast in Cabanaconde, and then caught a bus to Chivay.
-I had less than 30 minutes to shower, change, and get aboard the bus for Puno – a six-hour ride.
+The last hour was heavenly euphoria!
+Feeling more relaxed, I loosened up and enjoyed the ride and splendid 360-degree views!
+It’s one of the most interesting travel experiences I’ve had – loved it!
+No pictures except for the sweet ones in my memory.
+Patty and I met at the top, had breakfast in Cabanaconde, and then caught the bus to Chivay.
+I had 30 minutes to pack, shower, and get aboard for the six-hour bus ride to Puno.

-Now in Puno, I’m taking a few days to relax and will begin exploring Lake Titicaca soon.
-It was raining when I arrived last night but it cleared this morning and is crisp blue-sky beautiful outside.
-The lake is stunning!
+Now in Puno, I’m relaxing for a few days and will begin exploring Lake Titicaca soon.
+It was raining last night but is clear this morning – a crisp, beautiful, vivid-blue-sky day.
+Lake Titicaca’s stunning vistas are amazing!